-New Exams, for Initial Certificate Applications on or after 5/1/14
+Exams for Initial Certificate Applications after May 1, 2014:

 The Teacher Performance Assessment (edTPA):

 The edTPA is a portfolio-based assessment for pre-service teacher candidates, i.e., those individuals seeking their first New York State teaching certificate.
 Individuals taking the edTPA will be required to complete a 20-minute video segment of themselves teaching K-12 students.